ctar0403/vel-france/replit.md

 Design requirements: Very modern and advanced design aesthetic with animations.
 Home page focus: Pure design focus without made-up stories, using product reels for categories like "Most Popular", "Most Sold", etc.
 Font preference: AlkSanet Georgian font applied site-wide to all text elements (both Georgian and English).
+Default language: Georgian (ka) - website loads in Georgian for new users, with English as fallback.

 ## System Architecture